DanialArab/Python/Python fundamentals and Data Structure.md

 ![](https://github.com/DanialArab/images/blob/main/Python/Big%20O.png)

-Reference:<a href="https://www.bigocheatsheet.com/">Big O Cheat Sheet</a>
+Reference: <a href="https://www.bigocheatsheet.com/">Big O Cheat Sheet</a>

 ##### Big O: O(n) (or proportional)

-It is also called proportional b/c there is a linear relationship between the number of operations with the input size n.
-There is n number of operations/runs when we pass in number n  Like:
+It is also called proportional b/c there is a **linear relationship between the number of operations with the input size n**.
+There is n number of operations/runs when we pass in number n.
+Like:

         def print_function(n):
             for i in range(n):